-There’s a lot of misleading information out there about what abortions involve, what the risks are, and what the effects are after an abortion.
+There’s a lot of misleading information out there about what abortions involve, what the risks are, and what the effects after an abortion are.
 It’s important to know that both surgical and medical abortions are safe and legal in Canada.
 It’s always your right to have one and to choose the kind of abortion you are most comfortable with.
 Sometimes, your doctor may recommend a surgical abortion instead of the abortion pill depending on your situation.
 Both types of abortion are covered by RAMQ in Quebec.

 Are abortions safe?

 Health problems after an abortion are rare.
 When they happen, they’re usually easy to notice and treat.
 Surgical and medical abortions can have some risk.
 But studies show that abortion is one of the safest medical procedures to have.